gkmo/CarloSharp/README.md

 ## Requirements ##

 .NET Core SDK 2.1+ (<https://www.microsoft.com/net/learn/get-started/windows>)

-For the Angular and React samples Node JS (<https://nodejs.org/en/)> is also required.
+Google Chrome 74+ (If chrome is not available Carlo# will download Chromium when Channel "*" is selected) For the Angular and React samples Node JS (<https://nodejs.org/en/)> is also required.

 ## Building and running the Angular sample ##